splewis/get5/documentation/docs/developer_api.md

   If you used `get5_loadmatch_url`, the pattern of the file is `remote_config%d.json`, where `%d` is the server's id, which you can set with `get5_server_id`.
 - `map_number`: The current map number in the series.
+- `round_number`: The round number, starting at 0. -1 if the game is not live.
+- `round_time`: The number of milliseconds elapsed since the current round started.
 - `team1` and `team2`: Two JSON objects which share the same properties.
     - `name`: Name of the team.
     - `series_score`: The score in the series.